johnwcowan/r7rs-work/FuturesCowan.md

 Concurrent reads and writes to ports are allowed.
-It is the responsibility of the implementation to serialize accesses to a given port using the appropriate synchronization primitives.
+It is the responsibility of the implementation to serialize accesses to a given port using the appropriate synchronization primitives, if any.

 ## Interactions with dynamic-wind